 Taking your business digital will generate data related to your customer experience.
 You can track this data to figure out what aspects of your customer experience are working and what could be improved.
-For example, if you have a lot of website visitors but relatively few online purchases, then your website might be offering a bad experience.
-Look at the analytics of each page and determine where improvements can be made.
+For example, if you have a lot of website visitors but not very many online purchases, your website might be offering a bad experience; look at the analytics of each page to determine where improvements can be made.

 Social media is a wonderful tool for customer engagement.
 You can use it to:

-- keep customers aware of any new products you may be offering; and
+- Keep customers aware of any new products you may be offering

 You will also want to help your customers when they encounter a problem with your products.